NetRecipes/NetRecipes.github.io/content/courses/dapr-aspire/service-invocation.md

 Without proper service invocation patterns, you face challenges like hardcoded URLs, lack of service discovery, no retry logic, and difficult debugging across service boundaries.

-## Synchronous vs Asynchronous Communication {#synchronous-vs-asynchronous-communication}
+## Synchronous vs Asynchronous Communication

 In distributed systems, services can communicate in two fundamental ways: